UnifiedID2/uid2-docs-preview/preview/docs/sdks/client-side-identity-v2.md

 - You can call `init()` any time after the SDK has been loaded by the corresponding script tag, typically during page loading.
 - Initialization calls require a [callback function](#callback-function) that is invoked after the SDK is initialized.
-- When creating an instance for the UID2 lifecycle on the client, the `identity` property in the `init()` call refers to the `body` property of the response JSON object returned from a successful [POST /token/generate](../endpoints/post-token-generate.md) or [POST /token/refresh](../endpoints/post-token-refresh.md) call with the server-side generated identity.
+- When creating an instance for the UID2 lifecycle on the client, the `identity` property in the `init()` call refers to the `body` property of the response JSON object returned from a successful [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) or [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) call with the server-side generated identity.
 - Since the SDK relies on [first-party cookies](#uid2-cookie-format) to store the passed UID2 information for the session, a call to `init()` made by a page on a different domain might not be able to access the cookie.
 You can adjust the settings used for the cookie with the `cookieDomain` and `cookiePath` options.
 - To tune specific behaviors, initialization calls might include optional configuration [parameters](#parameters).